Tag: jim thorpe

 Hartford holds a practice at Wethersfield Avenue Grounds, 1916.

-By 1916, James H. Clarkin had owned the Hartford Senators for more than a decade.
-Clarkin’s club became a member of the Eastern League, a new Class-B circuit.
+By the 1916 season James H. Clarkin had owned the Hartford Senators for more than a decade.
+That year, Clarkin’s club became a member of the Eastern League, a new Class-B circuit.
 Former Boston Red Sox champion and 15-year veteran, Heine Wagner signed as Hartford’s nascent player-manager.
 The Senators recruited Paddy O’Connor, a catcher with big league experience.
-George Brickley, a Trinity College alumnus and head baseball coach of Hartford Public High School, patrolled the outfield.
+George Brickley, a Trinity College alumnus and head coach at Hartford Public High School, patrolled the outfield.

 Heine Wagner, Manager, Hartford Senators, 1916.